Prep softball: West Delaware rally falls short in state quarterfinals

 “It’s tough.
 But I think you’ve got to look at the big picture,” West Delaware coach Tiffany Rave said.
 “In any ball game you play, whether it’s softball or anything else, one play does not decide a game.
 We had a lot of opportunities.
 We had seven innings worth and 21 outs to work with.
 Unfortunately, one out didn’t go our way and that’s just the way it is.”

-It certainly didn’t look like it would be a close game after the Huskies pounded out 11 hits and seven runs in the first three innings alone.
+It certainly didn’t look like it would be a close game after the Huskies pounded out 11 hits and seven runs in the first three innings.
 Winterset scored five runs in the second inning, with Ava Lowden’s two-run homer putting the Huskies ahead, 6-0.

 “All of us had our doubts, but we all picked our heads up and were like, ‘we’ve got to show what Hawk softball really is,’” Holtz said.
 “Getting those runs in the last inning really made us feel better about ourselves and what our team was about.”